 Finding the best synth VST plugins can be painstakingly difficult since they are strewn all over the internet.
 Whilst premium VSTs are generally considered good, many free VSTs are worth their weight in gold, too.
 However, these free hidden gems cannot be be procured without much effort and time.

-They can forge it all – from euphoric wall rattling lines, dazy atmospherics, and warm chords to stealthy ambient chimes that scream infinite aural pleasure.
+They can forge it all – from euphoric wall rattling lines, dazy atmospherics, and warm chords to stealthy ambient chimes that recreate infinite aural pleasure.

-So, to eliminate a lot of trial and error in finding these elusive free synth VSTs on your behalf , we have collated a list of the best synth VST plugins on the market that are absolutely FREE!
+So, to eliminate a lot of trial and error in finding these elusive free synth VSTs on your behalf, we have collated a list of the best synth VST plugins on the market that are absolutely FREE!
 You can instantly download ‘em all and toss ‘em in your DAW to attain those great sounding mixes and craft your own sound.

-40 Best Synth VST and Compressor Plugins in 2019 (Free Download)
+40 Best Synth VST/AU and Compressor Plugins in 2020 (Free Download List)

 1) Tytel Helm